 - an advanced training in Operations Research and Decision making techniques applied to supply chain management;

-- an in-depth knowledge of industrial systems operations management, production, transport and logistics in all sectors of economic activity;
+- in-depth knowledge of industrial systems operations management, production, transport and logistics in all sectors of economic activity;

 - the ability to manage complex innovative projects in an international environment;